Arjun378/Cpp-Data-Types/README.md

 # CppSIT
-Repository for uploading all experiments of c++ and data structures
+Repository for uploading all experiments of C++ and data structures